taylordaughtry/test-sdk/generated/ErpService/docs/Api/CustomersApi.md

 # **customersCustomerIdPaymentTermsGet**
 > \HappyCog\OsborneApi\ErpService\Model\PaymentTerm[] customersCustomerIdPaymentTermsGet($customerId)

-Used for initial import only  Get a list of Payment Terms for a Customer
+Get a list of Payment Terms for a Customer

 ### Example
 ```php